-Those who have shunned the idea of working for others, preferring to earn their daily bread without having to deal with bosses and time-clocks, usually face a realization at some point: it’s not quite as perfect or ideal as they might have once thought.
+Those who have shunned the idea of working for others, preferring to earn their daily bread without having to deal with bosses and time-clocks, usually face a realization at some point: it’s not quite as perfect or ideal a path as they might have once thought.

 Most, though, find that the grass on the other side of the hill is essentially the same as what they left behind – scorched here, lush and green there – for the most part, unpredictable.
 Maybe it’s the unpredictability of it that’s the attraction.